-CONVERSION OF DISCREET COMMON SHARES
+CONVERSION OF DISCREET COMMON SHARES; FRACTIONAL SHARES

 Upon consummation of the Transactions, Discreet Shareholders will receive, depending upon the election of each Discreet Shareholder and the effects of proration, that number of shares of Autodesk Common Stock or New Discreet Exchangeable Shares equal to the Exchange Ratio in exchange for each of their Discreet Common Shares.
-If any holder of Discreet Common Shares would be entitled to receive a number of shares of Autodesk Common Stock or New Discreet Exchangeable Shares that includes a fraction, then, in lieu of a fractional share, such holder will be entitled to receive an equivalent amount of cash.
+If any holder of Discreet Common Shares would be entitled to receive a number of shares of Autodesk Common Stock or New Discreet Exchangeable Shares that includes a fraction, then, in lieu of a fractional share, such holder will be entitled to receive an amount of cash equal to the product of (i) such fraction, multiplied by (ii) the average of the closing price for the Autodesk Common Stock on the Nasdaq National Market for the 30 consecutive trading days immediately preceding the Effective Time.
 See "--Procedures for Election and Exchange of Share Certificates by Discreet Shareholders--Fractional Shares."